openaire/openaire-catalogue-docs/docs/downloads/alternative-model/project.md

 _Type [Provenance](../../data-model/entities/other#provenance-2)  &bull; Cardinality: ONE_

-The reason why the project is associated to the result
+The reason why the project is associated to the result.

 ```json